Dear High School Junior:

-The STARS Program offers academically-talented students who are entering their junior or senior year of high school and their teachers a rare opportunity to work within a laboratory research setting with top scientists at the Donald Danforth Plant Science Center, Saint Louis University, St. Louis College of Pharmacy, Solae, Washington University in St. Louis, and the host institution, the University of Missouri-St. Louis.
+The STARS Program offers academically-talented students currently in their junior year of high school, and their teachers, a rare opportunity to apply to work within a laboratory research setting with top scientists at Confluence Life Sciences, the Donald Danforth Plant Science Center, Saint Louis University, Washington University in St. Louis, and the host institution, the University of Missouri-St. Louis.

-For six weeks (Monday, June 11- Friday, July 20, 2012) participants will join a community of investigators working under the supervision of practicing research scientists.
-More than 60 scientists who work in fields such as biology, chemistry, computer science, earth science, engineering, environmental science, mathematics, medicine, physics, and psychology will share their experiences as they and their research team direct students and teachers in research projects.
+For six weeks (Monday, June 12 through Friday, July 21, 2017) participants will join a community of investigators working under the supervision of practicing research scientists.
+More than 60 scientists who work in fields such as biology, chemistry, computer science, earth science, engineering, environmental science, mathematics, medicine, physics, psychology and public health will share their experiences as they and their research team direct students and teachers in research projects.

 Thank you for your interest in STARS.
 If you have any questions, please feel free to contact me.